sebv/jwt-doc/README.md

      secure: <SAUCE_ACCESS_KEY ENCRYPTED>
 ```

-It is also possible to configure several services:
+You can also configure several services:

 ```yml
 addons: